Already Hit Your 401(k) Limit in 2025? Here's What to Do Next

 Additional considerations

-"The problem with only sheltering money in Roths, HSAs, and other tax-advantaged accounts is that those dollars are locked up," said Stephan Shipe, Ph.D., CFA, CFP®, Founder and CEO of Scholar Advising.
+"The problem with only sheltering money in Roths, HSAs and other tax-advantaged accounts is that those dollars are locked up," said Stephan Shipe, Ph.D., CFA, CFP®, founder and CEO of Scholar Advising.

 "We often see high earners become net-worth rich but liquidity-poor," he says.
 "They have plenty saved, but all in accounts they can't access without penalty.
-That's a challenge when you want to pay down a mortgage, buy a second home, or make a large purchase."
+That's a challenge when you want to pay down a mortgage, buy a second home or make a large purchase."

-High earners also often face higher tax brackets, so it's best to prioritize tax-advantaged accounts to reduce current taxable income and secure tax-free growth.
-You may also want to consider aligning your portfolio with your risk tolerance and retirement timeline, gradually shifting to more conservative assets as you approach retirement.
+You might also want to consider aligning your portfolio with your risk tolerance and retirement timeline, gradually shifting to more conservative assets as you approach retirement.

 Supercharge your financial future

-As a 'super saver', you’ve got a fantastic opportunity to supercharge your financial future with these strategies.
-Consult a financial advisor to tailor these options to your goals, tax situation, and risk tolerance, ensuring you make the most of your wealth-building potential.
+Consult a financial adviser to tailor these options to your goals, tax situation and risk tolerance, ensuring you make the most of your wealth-building potential.

 Related Content